10 Do It Yourself Tips

 Kitchen crown moldings make a lasting impact.
 You will have to be a little handy to pull this off but you can do it.
 Take your measurements as needed, source your materials, and paint/finish. measure twice cut once.
 A 90-degree angle takes 2 @ 45-degree cuts to make.
 A 45-degree corner cabinet takes 2 @ 22.5-degree cuts to make.
 Elevation renovations can help you with all your trim and finishing ideas.
 Look at the photo to see the difference.

 Built-ins and Storage

 Who doesn't like storage spaces?
-Great place to hide seasonal and stuff you can't let go.
-Built-ins add depth, storage and a place to hang your coat.
+Great place to hide seasonal and stuff you can't let go of.
+Built-ins add depth, storage, and a place to hang your coat.
 Built-ins can be very beautiful if done well.
 If you don't want to pay for a built-in or don't see one fitting into your home you could always sort your stuff or build shelves within your current storage room or closets to fit more stuff strategically.
-Built-ins are a little more then a handy job.
+Built-ins are a little more than a handy job.
 Sure you could build one and it might look OK or even good if you have the right tools.
 If you decide to DIY a built-in then best to source a photo from Pinterest and copy it as best as you can.
-At elevation renovations we have the best shop tools that the best cabinet makers only dream of.
-With over 22 years of carpentry experience Elevation Renovations has a fine eye for detail and will make sure your project ideas are within quoted price.
+At elevation renovations, we have the best shop tools that the best cabinet makers only dream of.
+With over 22 years of carpentry experience, Elevation Renovations has a fine eye for detail and will make sure your project ideas are within the quoted price.
 We will give you exactly what you want with no cut and dry take it or leave it notion.
 Elevation Renovations we take your concepts and turn your ideas into reality.
-Contact us today with your ideas and lets create your space together.
+Contact us today with your ideas and let's create your space together.